daos-stack/daos/docs/release/support_matrix.md

 * [CentOS 8.4.2105](https://wiki.centos.org/Manuals/ReleaseNotes/CentOS8.2105)
 * [CentOS 8.5.2111](https://wiki.centos.org/Manuals/ReleaseNotes/CentOS8.2111)

-CentOS Linux 8 will reach End Of Life (EOL) on December 31st, 2021.
+CentOS Linux 8 has reached End Of Life (EOL) on December 31st, 2021.
 The DAOS engineering team intends to support Rocky Linux in a future DAOS release.
 DAOS servers running CentOS 8 can then be migrated to either Rocky Linux or RHEL.